-Subscribers must know the terms they are accepting and manage the subscribed SaaS services efficiently.
+SaaS buyers must know the terms they accept and the other liability clauses and SLAs.
 Hence, we created this exclusive SaaS agreement checklist to help you understand what to look for while signing a SaaS agreement.

-A SaaS agreement provides clarity on important aspects like intellectual property rights, confidentiality, limitation of liability, etc. that might impact your business directly or indirectly.
-Knowing these terms gives you an edge for better usage management.
+A SaaS license agreement clarifies important aspects like intellectual property rights, confidentiality, limitation of liability, etc. that might impact your business directly or indirectly.

-Users should agree to the SaaS agreement and provide their consent before using the services.
-However, they need to read these policies while buying the subscription and note the changes in policies if some updates are made in the future.
+SaaS buyers must acknowledge and accept the SaaS subscription agreement terms, sign the contracts, and provide their consent before using the product.
+However, they need to read these policies while buying the subscription and note the policy changes if any future updates are made.

-Some of the crucial aspects you need to check and understand in a SaaS agreement include the following:
+Some of the crucial aspects you need to check in a SaaS agreement are:

 - How does the vendor define the data collected and stored on their servers?